Part 1 of a 3-Part Series: How to Build A Relationship, Not Just A Network

 Ever wonder how to convert the stack of business cards you collected at a networking event into great relationships?

 If so, then keep reading!

 To answer this question, I recently interviewed one of my referral partners and friends, Frank Bonura, known as The Connector.
-This is the first of three videos on the subject of How to Build Relationships, Not Just a Network.
+This is the first of three blogs on the subject of How to Build Relationships, Not Just a Network.